omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 ## Notes
 - If any errors occur, make sure that all library dependencies are installed and up to date.
-- We will be sending an already activated notebook, so you can also redownload it!
+- We will be sending an already activated notebook so you can also redownload it!

 ## Authors
 Anıl Dervişoğlu, 150220344